DioxusLabs/docsite/docs-src/0.6/src/guides/desktop/index.md

 Although desktop apps are rendered in a WebView, your Rust code runs natively.
 This means that browser APIs are _not_ available, so rendering WebGL, Canvas, etc is not as easy as the Web.
 However, native system APIs _are_ accessible, so streaming, WebSockets, filesystem, etc are all easily accessible though system APIs.

-Dioxus desktop is built off [Tauri](https://tauri.app/).
-Right now there are limited Dioxus abstractions over the menubar, event handling, etc. In some places you may need to leverage Tauri directly – through [Wry](http://github.com/tauri-apps/wry/) and [Tao](http://github.com/tauri-apps/tao).
+Dioxus desktop is built on top of [wry](https://github.com/tauri-apps/wry), a Rust library for creating desktop applications with a WebView.

 > In the future, we plan to move to a custom web renderer-based DOM renderer with WGPU integrations ([Blitz](https://github.com/DioxusLabs/blitz)).